nichtsam/syke/docs/README.md

 ## The Goals

 Let’s start with the project’s purpose.
-PsyTrack helps you journal and analyze your psychological state.
+Syke helps you journal and analyze your psychological state.

 We start with [the User Stories](./user-stories.md), which outline the main goals we want to achieve.